 Dividend earning tokens

 Just like a company may distribute profits to shareholders in dividends, there are some specific cryptocurrencies that work in a similar way, allowing you to earn passive income just by holding a particular cryptocurrency.

-Some of the most popular dividend earning tokens include:
+Some of the most popular dividend-earning tokens include:

 Earn passive income with NFTs

 One such example is reNFT, an NFT rental protocol, where investors can loan (or rent) NFTs for a given time.
 If your first question is why would anybody rent an NFT, then you’re not the only one.
-But there’s plenty of use cases, including renting gaming NFTs for a particular purpose, event ticket NFTs for access to particular pre-sales and so on, virtual land NFTs, and more.
+But there are plenty of use cases, including renting gaming NFTs for a particular purpose, event ticket NFTs for access to particular pre-sales and so on, virtual land NFTs, and more.